Blow molding: History

 The process principle comes from the idea of glassblowing.
 Enoch Ferngren and William Kopitke produced a blow molding machine and sold it to Hartford Empire Company in 1938.
 This was the beginning of the commercial blow molding process.
-During the 1940s the variety and number of products was still very limited and therefore blow molding did not take off until later.
+During the 1940s the variety and number of products were still very limited and therefore blow molding did not take off until later.
 Once the variety and production rates went up the number of products created soon followed.

-The technical mechanisms needed to produce hollow bodied workpieces using the blowing technique were established very early on.
-Because glass is very breakable, after the introduction of plastic, plastic was being used to replace glass in some cases.
+The technical mechanisms needed to produce hollow-bodied workpieces using the blowing technique were established very early on.
+Because glass is very breakable, after the introduction of plastic, plastic was used to replace glass in some cases.
 The first mass production of plastic bottles was done in America in 1939.
-Germany started using this technology a little bit later, but is currently one of the leading manufacturers of blow molding machines.
+Germany started using this technology a little bit later but is currently one of the leading manufacturers of blow molding machines.

 In the United States soft drink industry, the number of plastic containers went from zero in 1977 to ten billion pieces in 1999.
 Today, an even greater number of products are blown and it is expected to keep increasing.

 For amorphous metals, also known as bulk metallic glasses, blow molding has been recently demonstrated under pressures and temperatures comparable to plastic blow molding.